-In addition to proposing the PSHMM, we provide a novel extension of spectral estimation (including all SHMM and PSHMM approaches) to allow for online learning.
-We propose two approaches -- the first speeds up computational speed for learning a model in large data settings, and the second incorporates ``forgetfulness'' which allows for adapting to changing dynamics of the data.
-This speed and flexibility is crucial, for instance, in high frequency trading, and we show the effectiveness of the PSHMM on real data in this setting.
+Finally, we show how to adapt spectral estimation (including all SHMM and PSHMM approaches) to allow for online learning.
+We examine two approaches -- the first speeds up computational time required for learning a model in large data settings, and the second incorporates ``forgetfulness,'' which allows for adapting to changing dynamics of the data.
+This speed and flexibility is crucial, for instance, in high-frequency trading, and we show the effectiveness of the PSHMM on real data in this setting.

 The structure of this paper is as follows: In the rest of this section, we will introduce existing models.
-In Section \ref{sec:error bound}, we provide theorems on the finite sample properties of SHMMs.
+In Section \ref{sec:error bound}, we provide theorems for the asymptotic properties of SHMMs.
 Section \ref{sec:regularized SHMM} introduces our new method, PSHMM.
 In Section \ref{sec: online learning}, we extend the spectral estimation to online learning for both SHMM and PSHMM.
-Then, section \ref{sec:simulations} shows the simulation results and Section \ref{sec: application} shows the application on high frequency trading.
-We will have a deep discussion in Section \ref{sec:discussion}.
+Then, Section \ref{sec:simulations} shows results from simulation studies and Section \ref{sec: application} shows the application on high-frequency trading.
+We provide extensive discussion in Section \ref{sec:discussion}.